-The 2019 Hyundai Ioniq Electric uses a 38.3 kilowatt-hour (kWh) lithium-ion polymer battery, which is essentially a much bigger version of the battery in your mobile phone - with a longer life expectancy.
+From 2019 onwards, the Hyundai Ioniq Electric uses a 38.3 kilowatt-hour (kWh) lithium-ion polymer battery, which is essentially a much bigger version of the battery in your mobile phone - with a longer life expectancy.
 This is a remarkably lightweight method of storing electricity, certainly compared to the huge banks of lead-acid batteries that propelled milk floats with snail-like urgency in the seventies.
 Not having to lug a huge amount of weight around is great for efficiency and this is further boosted by the Ioniq’s carefully designed aerodynamic bodywork.

 If you park an Ioniq Electric next to a hybrid version of the same car, it doesn’t take long to spot the differences, most prominent of which is the solid front grille.
 This is solid because there’s no radiator behind it that needs to be kept cool, and because the air that passes through a radiator grille creates wind resistance, blanking it off allows the Ioniq to slip through the air more efficiently.

 Hyundai has employed a number of other tricks in the pursuit of efficiency – the car’s climate-control system is specially designed to increase battery life and the wheels and tyres create as little friction and drag as possible, both as they roll over the ground and pass through the air.

 All this clever thinking leads to a maximum range for the Ioniq Electric of 194 miles on a full charge.
 It can be charged from zero to 80% in just over six hours using a 7kwh charger.
 You can also boost to 80% capacity in just under an hour at a 50kW rapid charging point.